The mask-related functions can be divided into three main groups:

 Occasionally it is useful to copy a mask to many images.
-This can be done using the function.
-It can copy the mask either to all channels within one file or all channels in all open files.
-If the checkbox Preserve existing masks is enabled the function avoids replacing existing masks.
+This can be done using the Preserve existing masks is enabled the function avoids replacing existing masks.
 Note that the mask can be copied only to images with the same pixel dimensions.
-Hence images with different dimensions are automatically excluded.
+Hence images with different dimensions are automatically excluded.function.
+It can copy the mask either to all images within one file or all images in all open files.
+If the checkbox

-The Mask Editor is the universal mask modification tool.
+The Mask Editor tool is the “Swiss Army knife” for mask modification.
 It provides two groups of functions: editing of the mask by drawing directly in the data window and global operations with the mask such as inversion or growing and shrinking.

 The direct mask modification is controlled by the buttons in the Editor group.
 It can be done in two ways: by selecting geometrical shapes that are subsequently filled or erased (using the Shapes option), and by freehand drawing operations using drawing tools (option Drawing Tools).

 Buttons in the Mode row select how the geometrical shape drawn in the data window will modify the mask:

 The mask is set to the drawn shape, discarding any mask already present.